 How will the sandpit work?

-At the end of the sandpit, project proposals will be presented to a ‘Dragons’ Den’ panel which will include members drawn from our Advisory Board, Expert Fellows group, and other stakeholders.
+At the end of the sandpit, project proposals will be presented to a ‘Dragons’ Den’-style panel, who will recommend proposals for funding.
 The ‘Dragons’ will recommend proposals for funding and those involved will need to prepare a brief written proposal covering their intended activities, with costings (at 80% fEC).
-The deadline for submission of proposals generated at the sandpit will be 17 August 2020.

 What are the timescales?